-When you click this button, on the right side of the editor ClickFunnels will show you all the different types of elements that you can add.
-Scroll down to the bottom where you’ll find the Custom JS/HTML element.
+When you click this button, ClickFunnels will show you all the different types of elements that you can add on the right side of the editor.
+Scroll down to the bottom, where you’ll find the Custom JS/HTML element.

 You can either click this element or drag and drop it into the indicated area on your page.
 When done successfully, you'll see something along these lines:

-Before you click the button, open a new tab in your browser and log in to your DropInBlog account (without closing ClickFunnels nor closing its page editor).
+Before you click the button, open a new tab in your browser and log in to your DropInBlog account (without closing ClickFunnels or its page editor).
 Clicking the Code & Layout option in the navigation bar will take you to the DropInBlog page with the integration code:

 You can see the integration code in the image above, but here it is one more time:

-All those X’s in the second line of the code from Step 1 is where you’ll see your unique DropInBlog ID.
+All those X’s in the code from Step 1 is where you’ll see your unique DropInBlog ID.
 It’s a mixture of letters and numerals, and it’s used to differentiate your DropInBlog account from all the others.